Archer70/LisPy/README.md

 - `(describe "Feature description" ...scenarios)`: Defines a feature or a collection of related tests.
 - `(it "Scenario description" ...steps)`: Defines a specific test scenario within a feature.
 - `(given "Context or precondition" ...setup-code)`: Describes the initial state or setup for a scenario.
-- `(when "Action performed" ...action-code)`: Describes the action or event being tested.
+- `(action "Action performed" ...action-code)`: Describes the action or event being tested.
 - `(then "Expected outcome" ...assertion-code)`: Describes the expected result and contains assertions to verify it.

 ### Assertion Functions